Employee Mileage Reimbursement Small Business Guide (+ Free Calculator)

-The Internal Revenue Service (IRS) has set a current employee mileage reimbursement rate of 62.5 cents per mile, which is what we recommend employers use (although you can offer more or less).
-This isn’t considered income by the IRS, unless you offer more than the standard IRS rate.
+The Internal Revenue Service (IRS) has set a current employee mileage reimbursement rate of 67 cents per mile, which is what we recommend employers use (although you can offer more or less).
+This isn’t considered income by the IRS unless you offer more than the standard IRS rate.
 In that case, the difference between the IRS amount and what you offer will be taxable income for the employee.
 Any amount you pay to employees is also tax deductible for your business.

 Qualified Mileage Reimbursement

 Many businesses have questions about what qualifies for mileage reimbursement for employees.
-Think of it this way: Any driving in an employee’s personal car that’s done for work-related purposes, other than their commute, could be a qualified mileage reimbursement.
+Think of it this way: any driving in an employee’s personal car that’s done for work-related purposes, other than their commute, could be a qualified mileage reimbursement.

 Here are some examples: